Iakop/arch-install/README.md

 List of todos:

+- Set up an ftp server on local machine, .
+- Connect to internet.
+- Detect whether UEFI or legacy BIOS boot is to be installed.

 ______You are here:______

-- Set up an ftp server on local machine.
+- Set clock.
-	- vsftp has been tried, no success so far.
-The battle rages on.
+- Detect hardware: RAM, disks, graphics.
 _________________________

-- Connect to internet.
-Set clock.
-- Detect whether UEFI or legacy BIOS boot is to be installed.
-- Detect hardware: RAM, disks, graphics
 - From this info, perform the correct drive formatting in script.
 	- Scaling the drive partitions with regards to RAM and swap needs (generally swap = 2xRAM)
 	- Generate the partition from size and boot requirements